 The rear subframe houses the differential within and also provides mount points to the control arms and sway bars.
 The upper control arms have the rear springs mounted on them, divorced from the dampener and supports the weight of the vehicle.
 Therefore, if the subframe moves, these components move to.
 If the subframe where to separate from the chassis, so would much of the suspension and driveline.

 For this to happen, and it can, portions of the RACP or for early models, just the threaded insert within, will have completely separated from the remainder of the unibody structure.
-This means that the integrity of the chassis is not just compromised in accidents for occupant safety but that the rear end stability and the ability to control the vehicle can be to.
-When a complete loss of control occurs, an accident often soon follows.
+This means that it’s not just the rear end stability and the ability to control the vehicle that is compromised but, the integrity of the unibody structure.
+This can pose a serious hazard to occupants and increase their risk of injury in the event of an accident.
+An unstable car is harder to control and when a complete loss of control occurs, an accident often soon follows.

 Need someone to talk to?

 We will be releasing articles in future detailing all the other areas prone to fail and why, as well as what is needed to achieve a permanent peace of mind solution.
 If your car has suffered from subframe failure, you’re wanting to act preventatively or simply have questions about the above, please do not hesitate to contact us directly.